GoogleContainerTools/skaffold/docs-v2/content/en/docs/custom-actions.md

 ### Execution modes

 A Custom Action has an execution mode associated with it that indicates Skaffold in which environment and how the containers of that action should be created and executed.
-This execution mode can be change with the [`customActions[].executionMode` property]({{< relref "/docs/references/yaml/#customActions-executionMode" >}}).
+This execution mode can be configured with the [`customActions[].executionMode` property]({{< relref "/docs/references/yaml/#customActions-executionMode" >}}).
 These are the available execution modes for a Custom Action:

 #### Local (Docker) - default {#local-docker}